lowrycito/handbook/pages/study-manual-general-handbook.md

       * 8.3.2.
 High CouncilorThis chapter contains information for leaders of elders and high priests.
       * 8.3.3.
 Elders Quorum PresidencyThis chapter contains information for leaders of elders and high priests.
       * 8.3.4.
 SecretaryThis chapter contains information for leaders of elders and high priests.
       * 8.3.5.
-Additional CallingsThis chapter contains information for leaders of elders and high priests.
+Additional Callings and AssignmentsThis chapter contains information for leaders of elders and high priests.
     * 8.4.
 Helping Prospective Elders Prepare to Receive the Melchizedek PriesthoodThis chapter contains information for leaders of elders and high priests.
     * 8.5.
 Members with DisabilitiesThis chapter contains information for leaders of elders and high priests.
   * 9\.
 Relief Society